pluralsight/guides/in-review/java-and-j2ee/scalable-analytics-in-plain-java-with-keen-io-and-spring-boot/article.md

 ```
 This class will be detected by Spring Framework, which in turn will create a *bean* of type `KeenProject` and a bean of type `KeenClient`.
 We will *inject* the `KeenClient` bean later in the `WebUI` class and use it to send events to Keen IO.

 Notice the `@Value` annotations on the `projectId`, `writeKey`, and `readKey` fields.
-With this annotation we can specify a property name defined in the `application.properties` file and Spring Framework will set the corresponding value acordinly.
+With this annotation we can specify a property name defined in the `application.properties` file and Spring Framework will set the corresponding value accordinly.
 This means we have to add the three properties in the `application.properties` file as follows:
 ```
 keen.projectId=YOUR_PROJECT_ID
 keen.writeKey=YOUR_WRITE_KEY